12-Factor Agents: Principles for Building Reliable LLM Applications

 What level is 12-Factor Agents: Principles for Building Reliable LLM Applications for?

-12-Factor Agents: Principles for Building Reliable LLM Applications is aimed at a advanced audience.
-Recommended background: Working experience building LLM apps with tool/function calling, Familiarity with an agent framework or a custom agent loop.
+12-Factor Agents: Principles for Building Reliable LLM Applications is aimed at a intermediate audience.
+Recommended background: Have built at least one LLM application that uses tool calling, Familiarity with the original twelve-factor app methodology helps but is not required.

 How long does 12-Factor Agents: Principles for Building Reliable LLM Applications take?

-Expect roughly ~1-2 hour read, self-paced.
+Expect roughly ~2 hours to read all twelve chapters.
 Most learners work through it at their own pace.

 What will I learn from 12-Factor Agents: Principles for Building Reliable LLM Applications?